Ellen Gannett Named One of the Top 25 Most Influential People in Afterschool by National AfterSchool Association

 “As nominations poured in from NAA members around the country, we focused our selection on those leaders whose service, research, and action influence and impact large numbers of children and families,” said Gina Warner, NAA executive director.
 “In so doing, these leaders bring positive attention and investment to the field of afterschool.”

-A national action/research project, NIOST has provided research, evaluation, technical assistance, consultation, and specialized training on afterschool and youth development throughout the United States for more than 35 years.
+A national action/research project, NIOST has provided research, evaluation, technical assistance, consultation, and specialized training on afterschool and youth development throughout the United States since 1979.
 As NIOST’s director, Gannett ensures that research bridges the fields of child care, education, and youth development in order to promote programming that addresses the whole child.

 “I believe the most successful afterschool and out-of-school time programs pay careful attention to the developmental needs of youth, to the personal safety of all in their environments, and to the caring adults who listen and provide opportunities for young people to thrive,” says Gannett.
 “Such programs have greater outcomes for everyone—their youth, their employees, their communities.”